DreamWaltz: Make a Scene with Complex 3D Animatable Avatars: Method

-DreamWaltz provides an effective solution to text-guided animatable avatar creation, readily applicable to make a scene with diverse interactions.
+DreamWaltz provides an effective solution to animatable 3D avatar generation from text, readily applicable to make a scene with diverse interactions.
 For example, different animatable avatars could be rendered in the same scene, achieving avatar-avatar animation.
-In Fig.~\ref{fig:frontpage} (b), we can make the avatar ``Woody'' dance with ``Stormtrooper''.
+In Fig.~\ref{fig:frontpage} (c), we can make the avatar ``Woody'' dance with ``Stormtrooper''.
 The animation process does not require any retraining.
-However, if the generated avatar exhibits any possible unruliness, artifacts, or interpenetration issues, we could use the introduced 3D-consistent SDS to further fine-tune the scene to improve the animation quality.
-Results will be provided in supplementary materials.
+However, the constructed scene might exhibit unruliness, artifacts, or interpenetration issues because the naive composite rendering does not take into account the interactions between different components.

+Although not our main contribution, we explore the refinement of compositional scene representation with the proposed 3D-consistent SDS.
+Firstly, we employ DreamWaltz and Latent-NeRF~\cite{metzer2022latentnerf} to generate avatars and objects of the desired scene, respectively.
+Then, we manually set the motions of avatars and objects, and adopt composite rendering~\cite{jiang2023avatarcraft} to obtain a scene image.
+For scene refinement, we further provide a text prompt of the desired scene for ControlNet, and use animatable avatar learning of DreamWaltz to fine-tune the whole scene representation.
+Benefiting from diffusion model's scene-related image priors, the visual quality of the generated dynamic 3D scene could be further improved.
+More results and discussions are provided in Appendix~\ref{append:joint_optimization}.